SEMINAR PAPER

 TOWARDS TRANSSPEICES IN TECHNOCRATIC SOCIETIES

-Is that a desirable goal?
-Advocates of Transhumanism believe there are spectacular rewards to be reaped from going beyond the natural barriers and limitations that constitute an ordinary human being.
-But to do so would raise a host of ethical problems and dilemmas.
-As O’Connell’s book indicates that the ambitions of Transhumanism are now rising to the top of our intellectual agenda.
+Is this a desirable goal?
+Advocates of Transhumanism argue that there are spectacular rewards to be gained by transcending the natural barriers and limitations of ordinary human existence.
+However, achieving this raises a host of ethical questions and dilemmas.
+As O’Connell’s book suggests, the ambitions of Transhumanism are ascending to the forefront of intellectual discourse.
 But this is a debate that is only just beginning.
-“We are now approaching the time when, for some kinds of track sports such as the 100-meter sprint, athletes who run on carbon-fibre blades will be able to outperform those who run on natural legs.’’, says Blay Whitby, Sussex University.

 TRANSHUMANISM